-Regarding the dimensions of the KVM virtualization nodes:
+Regarding the dimensions of the Linux virtualization nodes:

 - CPU: without overcommitment, each CPU core assigned to a VM must exists as a physical CPU core.
 By example, for a workload of 40 VMs with 2 CPUs, the cloud will need 80 physical CPUs.
 These 80 physical CPUs can be spread among different hosts: 10 servers with 8 cores each, or 5 server of 16 cores each.
 With overcommitment, however, CPU dimension can be planned ahead, using the CPU and VCPU attributes: CPU states physical CPUs assigned to the VM, while VCPU states virtual CPUs to be presented to the guest OS. - MEMORY: Planning for memory is straightforward, as by default there is no overcommitment of memory in OpenNebula.
-It is always a good practice to count 10% of overhead by the hypervisor (this is not an absolute upper limit, it depends on the hypervisor).
+It is always a good practice to count 10% of overhead by the hypervisor (this is not an absolute upper limit, it depends on the hypervisor, however, since containers have a very low overhead, this metric is negligible for LXD nodes).
 So, in order to sustain a VM workload of 45 VMs with 2GB of RAM each, 90GB of physical memory is needed.
 The number of hosts is important, as each one will incur a 10% overhead due to the hypervisors.
 For instance, 10 hypervisors with 10GB RAM each will contribute with 9GB each (10% of 10GB = 1GB), so they will be able to sustain the estimated workload.
 The rule of thumb is having at least 1GB per core, but this also depends on the expected workload.